 Back in 2009 when I was still trying to visit every country in the world (in fact, every territory in the world), I went bopping around Borneo for a few days.
 That seems like a lifetime ago and earlier today when I landed at Sandakan onboard the Azamara Quest in the Malaysian state of Sabah, I was excited to be back!
-I was most excited to do the Primates of Borneo Cruise Global, Connect LocalSM shore excursions tour that I had signed up for.
+I was most excited to do the Primates of Borneo Azamara Shore Excursions tour that I had signed up for.
 I love monkeys, of which there are several kinds in Borneo, they're always awesome to watch!

 When you arrive in Sandakan port, you are surrounded by industry.
 Right next to all the mills, etc. is a really cool stilt village that reminded me of the famous one in Benin, West Africa.
 Also from the port you can see a pretty cool view of the city of Sandakan in the distance.
 Sandakan is Sabah's second city after Kota Kinabalu.